 - And the best part: the classic “I got a rock” scene.
 Funny for the “I got a rock” gag, but the scene’s made even funnier with Lucy’s remarks (“can I have an extra piece of candy for my stupid brother?”).

 The special’s also interesting in how Halloween was viewed/celebrated in the sixties, before more modern safety fears and other cultural changes set in.
 The kids get excited about getting things unlikely to be handed out these days (popcorn balls, money, full-size candy bars).
 They bob for apples at their Halloween party (do they still do that at Halloween parties?).
 Finally, they mostly wear homemade costumes.
 Of course, there’s the usual lack of adult supervision that’s a perpetual part of the “Peanuts” world.

 “It’s the Great Pumpkin, Charlie Brown” airs annually on ABC.

-The special’s been released to DVD several times, including various stand-alone DVDs.
+The special’s been released to DVD and Blu-Ray multiple times, including various stand-alone releases.
 However, I’d suggest buying it as either part of the “Peanuts Holiday Collection” DVD set or the “1960s Collection” DVD set.
 The “Holiday Collection” includes the Thanksgiving and Christmas specials, while the “1960s Collection” just includes the Christmas one.